emkyu404/GameEngine/README.md

 + The demo sccene include 3 rigidbodies.
 Only the first one has forces applicated to it.
 You shall see one rigidbody rotating around the axis X.
 + The forces used are : 2 spring forces, anchored at the side of the rigidbody.
 Grabity and drag forces are also used
 + Collisions have been disabled

+# Phase 4 - Guide
++ User is able to apply gravity on rigidbodies
++ The demo has been setup to show the collision between the rigidbody and the plane
++ The demon scene include a pause to see the system variable at the instant of the collision